 Marion is very pleased that this new initiative will bring together like minded individuals and organisations who will pool their expertise and understanding to bring more just, evidence based and health focussed policies to benefit drug users, families and the community. […]

 Harm Reduction Australia will be key to achieving and maintaining best practice in harm reduction in our country.
 We need to work collaboratively to educate and reform and I’m proud to be involved.

-Dr Marianne Jauncey was appointed to the position of Medical Director at the Sydney Medically Supervised Injecting Centre in August 2008. […]
+Dr Marianne Jauncey was appointed to the position of Medical Director at the Uniting Medically Supervised Injecting Centre in August 2008. […]

 Meghan is the Principal Solicitor and Manager Social Action, Law Reform & Policy at the Fitzroy Legal Service.
 Her core work is strategic litigation, policy submissions, oversight of community legal education/community development activities, as well as overarching management of the Fitzroy Legal Service legal practice.
 Fitzroy Legal Service has strong partnerships with the health and harm reduction community sector through its legal practice and other work. […]